This is the content of the pop-over!

 • Performance insights: After you complete a practice test, we provide you with your raw score (how many you answered correctly) and our estimate of the NES Special Ed K12 score you would have received if you had taken the real test.

-• Ease of access: Because all our practice tests are web-based, there is no software to install.
+• Ease of access: Because all Our NES practice tests are web-based, there is no software to install.
 You can take NES Special Ed K12 practice exams on any device with access to the internet, at any time.

-• Flexible use: If you must pause while taking one of our practice tests, you can continue right where you left off.
+• Flexible use: If you must pause while taking one of Our NES practice exam, you can continue right where you left off.
 When you continue the test, you will start exactly where you were, and with the same amount of time you had remaining.

 • Thousands of unique questions: We offer 15 different online practice exams with 2,250 unique questions to help you prepare for your NES Special Education K-12 !